Lake District, Coniston Water: Swallows & Amazons

-One faithfully read the others too, and each had merit, but never it seemed the magic of the original six, that sense of mysterious adventure and derring-do set around a lake.
+One faithfully read the others too, and each had merit, but never it seemed the magic of the original five, that sense of mysterious adventure and derring-do set around a lake.

 My dream was over, and although I tried to introduce my two sons to the series, its moment had passed.
 Harry Potter had come to town.
 So, there it remains, lodged in my imaginative mind for ever and a day, never to be disturbed, now to most quaint and old-fashioned.

 The first edition (pictured) is currently for sale in my local second-hand bookshop, St Mary’s Books of Stamford, for £15,500.

 - Starting point: Coniston Pier, Lake Rd (LA21 8AN)